RAINS-UOA/ESWC_2021_Evaluation/exampleKnowledgeGraph/readme.md

         4. Model Specification _(vdp_II_mlms)_
     2. Output: Evaluation Specification - DS and Model _(vdp_III_dsmlmevs)_
     3. Description: Aim to answer the following questions
-        1. What is the dataset used for evaluation?
-If not a subset of the training dataset, then what is the pre-processing method associated with the evaluation dataset?
+        1. What is the dataset used for evaluation.
+If not a subset of the training dataset, then what is the pre-processing method associated with the evaluation dataset.
-        2. What was are the evaluation specification?
+        2. What was are the evaluation specification.
 This includes evaluation factors.
-        3. What are the evaluation measure values?
+        3. What are the evaluation measure values.
 Either expected/required or if model is 3rd party then how did the model perform with respect to each evaluation factor.
-        4. What were - or will be - the hard and soft laws was the evaluation intends to conform with?
+        4. What were - or will be - the hard and soft laws was the evaluation intends to conform with.
 1. Produce Specification: System Evaluation Specification
     1. Input:
         1. System Purpose Specification _(vdp_I_sp)_